activeshadow/phenix-projects/README.md

-# Collection of phenix Project Experiments
+# Collection of phēnix Project Experiments

 This is a curated collection of experiments I have developed for varying different projects.
 I will continue to update it as time and testing permits.